my-graphene/doc/client-instructions-en.md

 ---

 The wallet is used to store the asset issued on the chain.
-Meanwhile, the wallet is also the client of MyGrapheneChain decentralized exchange where you can find the real time transactions in the exchange and listed data type.
+Meanwhile, the wallet is also the client of MyGChain decentralized exchange where you can find the real time transactions in the exchange and listed data type.

 Wallet file：Wallet file（suffix is .bin）could be regarded as the key to the account, similar to your bank cards.
 You need to unlock your account by your wallet file and password.
 If your wallet file is broken or you forget your password, you are not able to unlock your wallet. **So please back up your wallet file and password carefully**.